UAVmatrix/uavcast-pro-docs/docs/troubleshooting.md

 #FAQ
+##Not able to register the licenes key

+- Make sure you use the 32bit version of Raspberry Pi OS.
+64bit is not supported.
+- Make sure you have internet connection on your Raspberry Pi.
+- Make sure you have entered the correct key.
+You can copy the key from your email and paste it into the license field.
+- Make sure you have the latest version of UAVcast-Pro installed.
+You can check the version number in the web interface.

+If you still have issues, please create a new discussion in our forum [discuss.uavmatrix.com](https://discuss.uavmatrix.com) and attach the logfile to your post, or send it by mail to support@uavmatrix.com.
+Logfile can be downloaded from the web interface.

 ##Do i need a LTE modem?
 No. UAVcast-Pro does not care if you use LTE, Wifi or Ethernet cable.
 As long as the application is able to communicate with the Ground Control station over TCP/IP stack, it will work.